LemmySmackett/LemmySmackettCom/content/stories/general/gladiator_experience.md

 mature: false
 extreme: false
 ---
-"Bro, did you see this?
+Bro, did you see this?
 Airbnb and Paramount are teaming up for a 'GLADIATOR' experience.
 You get to fight in the colosseum for free!"

 "What, like the Russell Crowe movie?"